If you are deliberating the question of tooth implant vs bridge it helps to understand the benefits of each tooth replacement before committing.

 So What’s Better: A Tooth Implant Or Bridge?

 Whether you have an implant or a bridge will depend on your circumstances.
-If you are not a candidate for implants a dental bridge is preferable over not replacing your missing teeth.
+Having a free consultation can help you dentist determine your treatment plan.
+If you’re not a candidate for implants, a dental bridge is preferable over not replacing your missing teeth.

 In some circumstances however, it is possible to combine both tooth replacements.
 An example would be multiple missing teeth in a row, using one or two tooth implants and connecting them with a bridge.
 Someone missing most of their teeth may not have the bone density or budget to accommodate dental implants and may benefit more from a combination of bridgework and tooth implants.

 Have more questions about tooth implant vs bridge?
 We’d love to hear from you.
-Contact our practice today to speak to a professional: (02) 9158 6328.
+Contact our practice today to speak to a professional dentist that offers free consultation: (02) 9158 6328.